robvet/dapr-workshop/Assignment02/step-by-step.md

    }
    ```

-   > It's important to really grasp the sidecar pattern used by Dapr.
-In this case, the FineCollectionService calls the VehicleRegistrationService by **calling its own dapr sidecar**!
-The FineCollectionService doesn't need to know anymore where the VehicleRegistrationService lives because its Dapr sidecar will take care of that.
-It will find it based on the `app-id` specified in the URL and call the target service's sidecar.
+   > It's important to grasp the sidecar pattern used by Dapr.
+The FineCollectionService calls the VehicleRegistrationService not directly, but **through its dapr sidecar**!
+The FineCollectionService no longer needs to know the endpoint of the VehicleRegistrationService.
+Its Dapr sidecar will locate the endpoint for VehicleRegistration based on the `app-id` specified in the URL.
+Once found, the sidecar for FineCollection will call the sidecar for VehicleRegistration.
+The VehicleRegistration sidecar will then invoke the vehicleInfo method on the VehicleRegistration service, passing in the license plate number.

-1. Open a **new** terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is set to `src/FineCollectionService`.

 1. Check all your code-changes are correct by building the code: